kaushiksamanta/twitter-clone/README.md

-Go through the parent directory and run node app.js server will run at port 7002
+Go through the parent directory and run node app.js --server will run at port 8000